CMPUT 267 (Fall 2025)

 Asking Questions and Getting Help

 Students are encouraged to utilize Large Language Models (LLMs) like ChatGPT, Gemini, or Claude as a primary resource for course-related questions.
 This approach serves two purposes: familiarizing students with increasingly important AI tools and providing quick, comprehensive answers, including visual aids when necessary.
 However, it is crucial to remember that LLM outputs should not be blindly trusted; students must verify information if unsure of its accuracy.
+Please be reminded that students are responsible for the information they submit.

 If the question is about course organization or issues, like missing exams or personal issues, then you should directly email the instructor (Vlad Tkachuk, email: vtkachuk@ualberta.ca).